 Express interest in continuing the conversation at a later date.
 This will help the interviewer to know you want to get to know them better.

-If you follow these phone interview tips it is likely you will successfully set yourself apart from the other prospective teachers.
+If you follow these phone interview tips, you will likely successfully set yourself apart from the other prospective teachers.